 The notes issued pursuant to the First Tranche and Second Tranche bear interest at an annual fixed interest rate equal to 8.50%.
-The First Amendment modified the variable interest rate adjustment for the Third Tranche from Adjusted Three-Month LIBOR to Adjusted Three-Month Term SOFR.
-If the Third Tranche of Notes Payable became committed, the Notes Payable would have born interest at an annual rate equal to the sum of (a) 7.0% and (b) Adjusted Three-Month Term SOFR for such interest period (subject to a floor of 1.50% and a cap of 2.50%).
 We are required to make quarterly interest payments on each Notes Payable commencing on the last business day of the calendar month following the funding date thereof, and continuing until the Maturity Date.
-Pursuant to the First Amendment, the Company is required to repay Athyrium the outstanding principal amount of the Second Tranche notes in installments on the last business day of each March, June, September and December (commencing in September 2024), in each case, based on the following principal amortization payment schedule: 2.5% in September and December 2024; 5.0% in March and June 2025; 7.5% in September and December 2025; and 10.0% in March and June 2026: followed by repayment of the Second Tranche in full on September 18, 2026.
-The Maturity Date may be extended to March 18, 2028 if. as of September 18, 2026, less than \$90 million principal amount of our existing 2027 Notes remain outstanding and with the consent of the Purchasers.
+Pursuant to the First Amendment, the Company is required to repay Athyrium the outstanding principal amount of the Second Tranche notes in installments on the last business day of each March, June, September and December (commencing in September 2024), in each case, based on the following principal amortization payment schedule: 2.5% in September and December 2024; 5.0% in March and June 2025; 7.5% in September and December 2025; and 10.0% in March and June 2026; followed by repayment of the Second Tranche in full on September 18, 2026.
+The Maturity Date may be extended to March 18, 2028 if, as of September 18, 2026, less than \$90 million principal amount of our existing 2027 Notes remain outstanding and with the consent of the Purchasers.
 Initially, all principal for each tranche is due and payable on the Maturity Date.
-If any Third Tranche notes were issued, upon the occurrence of an Amortization Trigger (as defined in the Note Purchase Agreement), we would have been required to repay the principal of the Third Tranche in equal monthly installments beginning on the last day of the month in which the Amortization Trigger occurred and continuing through the Maturity Date.
 At our option, we may prepay the outstanding principal balance of all or any portion of the principal amount of the Notes Payable, subject to a prepayment fee equal to (i) a make-whole amount if the prepayment occurs on or prior to the first anniversary of the NPA Effective Date and (ii) 2.0% of the amount prepaid if the prepayment occurs after the first anniversary of the NPA Effective Date but on or prior to the second anniversary of the NPA Effective Date.
-Upon prepayment or repayment of all or any portion of the principal amount of the Notes Payable (whether on the Maturity Date or otherwise), we are also required to pay an exit fee to the Purchasers.
+Upon prepayment or repayment of all or any portion of the principal amount of the Purchasers.